Committees have been established to assist the Board in discharging its responsibilities effectively and efficiently.

 The People and Remuneration Committee is responsible for reviewing and reporting to the Board on the remuneration policies and practices of the company including: the compensation arrangements for the CEO and senior management; the company’s superannuation arrangements; employee share and option plans; executive and senior management performance review, succession planning, fees for non-executive Directors (within the aggregate amount approved by shareholders), measurable objectives for achieving gender diversity and an annual assessment of those objectives and progress towards achieving them, and remuneration analysed by gender.

 The role of the People and Remuneration Committee is documented in a charter, approved by the Board, which can be viewed at the link below.
 The charter prescribes that the committee must consist of at least three non-executive Directors.
 The committee has access to independent advice and comparative studies on the appropriateness of remuneration arrangements.

-The current members of the People and Remuneration Committee, all of whom are independent non-executive Directors, are Mr GJW Martin (Chairman), Ms YA Allen and Mr RA Franklin.
+The current members of the People and Remuneration Committee are Ms YA Allen (Chair), Mr PR Hearl and Mr E Shi.

 Environment, health, safety and sustainability risks are managed through: a comprehensive Environment, Health and Safety Management System based on Australian Standard 4801 and International Standard 14001; Environment, Health, Safety and Sustainability Committees at Board and management levels; the retention of specialist environment, health, safety and sustainability staff and advisors; regular internal and external environment, health, safety and sustainability audits; and imposing environment, health, safety and sustainability accountability as line management responsibilities.